southrivertech/titansftp.pub/cloud-marketplace/linux/tnent/gettingstarted.md

-# Titan FTP Enterprise Server - Linux Cloud Edition
+# Titan SFTP Enterprise Server - Linux Cloud Edition

-Thank you for choosing Titan FTP Enterprise Server - Cloud Edition from South River Technologies.
+Thank you for choosing Titan SFTP Enterprise Server - Cloud Edition from South River Technologies.
 This is the Pay-as-you-go version of our solution, meaning that it will run fully featured without the need to purchase a license from South River Technologies.
 Simply fire up your Titan Server VM, and run your business.

 ## What's on the VM?

-This Titan FTP Server Virtual Machine (VM) contains a pre-built and pre-configured installation of the product.
+This Titan SFTP Server Virtual Machine (VM) contains a pre-built and pre-configured installation of the product.
 All bells and whistles are available for you to utilize and a sample server instance called Default Server has already been configured with FTP/S, SFTP and HTTP/S services enabled.
 There is also a test user for logging in to the system.
 NOTE: It is strongly recommended that you change the credentials of the test user immediately.

-## Features Titan FTP Server
+## Features Titan SFTP Server

 Some of the features of Titan which are available include: